ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Experiments

 \subsection{Experimental Setup}

-\textbf{Tasks.} To validate the generalization of Manibox, we test our approach under the grasping task.
-In the simulator, the articulated arm and end effector are required to pick up a green apple randomly placed on a table in a $41cm*30cm*28cm$ (length*width*height) spatial scale, which is referred to as "Full Space."
-Also, real-world counterparts are established with alternative objects, backgrounds, and settings to further demonstrate the generalization ability.
-In both scenarios, three RGB images taken by wrist cameras and the exterior camera are taken as observations.
+\textbf{Real Robot.} Mobile ALOHA~\citep{fu2024mobile} is a cost-effective and highly stable robot designed for manipulation tasks.
+Each subordinate arm of Mobile ALOHA is fitted with an RGB camera on its wrist, complemented by another RGB camera centrally mounted on the robot’s body.
+These three RGB images are taken as observations.
+Mobile ALOHA has demonstrated strong generalization capabilities across a diverse range of complex manipulation tasks, making it an ideal choice for deploying Manibox.

-\textbf{Real Robot.} Mobile ALOHA~\citep{fu2024mobile} is a cost-effective and highly stable robot designed for both data collection and manipulation tasks.
-It owns four arms: two for teleoperation during data collection and two subordinate arms that perform manipulation tasks.
-Each subordinate arm is fitted with an RGB camera on its wrist, complemented by another RGB camera centrally mounted on the robot’s body.
-Mobile ALOHA has demonstrated strong generalization capabilities across a diverse range of complex grasping tasks, making it an ideal choice for implementing our student policy.
+\textbf{Tasks.} We choose several manipulation tasks to validate the generalization of Manibox.
+For each task, such as grasping an apple or pouring water from a bottle into a cup, we randomly place the object on a table on a spatial volume $41cm*30cm*28cm$ (length * width * height), which is roughly the maximum reach of our robotic arm and referred as "\textbf{Full Space}".
+Also, to demonstrate the generalizability, real-world counterparts are established with alternative objects and backgrounds.